richardgmcmahon/highestredshift/README.md

 https://www.nature.com/articles/4611221a

 ## Current Record Holders
-With the launch of JWST on 25th December, 2021 the
+With the launch of JWST on 25th December, 2021 observations at high redshift is being transformed as expected.
+This list will contain spectroscopically confirmed redshifts and notes that even spectrcoscopic redshifts can be wrong.
+Also, claims are often reported in social media before papers appear or are published.
+A list of examples of "inglourious redshifts" is under consideration,

 Current (16 February 2025) spectroscopically confirmed 'record' holders: